 Rolls-Royce director deck machinery – marine, Asbjørn Skaro said:

-“Over years of servicing the oil and gas sector in the demanding conditions of the North Sea we have perfected some of the most advanced, efficient and reliable deck machinery, propulsion and steering equipment to be found anywhere in the world.
-By choosing our equipment Fincantieri can be confident it won’t let their customers down.”
+“Over years of servicing the oil and gas sector in the demanding conditions of the North Sea we have perfected some of the most advanced, efficient and reliable deck machinery, propulsion and steering equipment to be found anywhere in the world."

-Developed using the latest computational fluid dynamics, Promas integrates the propeller, a hubcap, rudder bulb and the rudder itself into a single hydrodynamic efficient unit which can increase propulsive efficiency by 3-8 per cent for single screw vessels and 2-6 per cent for twin screw vessels and lead to improved manoeuvrability, reduced fuel consumption and emissions.
+Promas propulsion integrates propeller, hubcap, rudder bulb and the rudder into a single unit which can increase propulsion's efficiency by 3-8% (1-screw vessels) and by 2-6% (2-screw vessels).
+It also improves manoeuvrability, reduces fuel consumption and bad emissions.